liamshort/liamshort.github.io/content/posts/terraform-github-repositories.md

 # The Module

-I put together a simple Terraform Module which can be used to manage Git repositores for GitHub (the same logic can be applied for other Git management tools such as CodeCommit or Gitea):
+I put together a simple Terraform Module which can be used to manage Git repositories for GitHub (the same logic can be applied for other Git management tools such as CodeCommit or Gitea):
 - [GitHub](https://github.com/liamshort/tf-mod-github-repos)

 ## Usage

 The modules all follow the same configuration, containing a `config.yml` file which contains the definitions of our repositories in HCL.
-Based on the contents of this file we can create, update or delete repositires.
+Based on the contents of this file we can create, update or delete repositories.
 Below is an example of a GitHub repository definition from the `config.yml`:

 ```
 my-super-cool-repo: